 A Bitter Taste

-You say, “There is no such thing
+You say, “There is no such things

 as the wrong puberty.”
 As if you knew.